 The Transports DJ-20 (Blue Line) then fell the hardest in mid-2008.

 Money Flow.
 Chaikin Money Flow is a great indicator as it utilizes both price and volume.
-It has an excellent ability to contradict price and give early warning signals.
+It has an excellent ability to contradict prices and give early warning signals.
 Watch this closely.
 It took a significant hit in the last 4 weeks but is showing signs of a recovery.
-If this continues down when the price is increasing on lower volume this is a warning sign.
+If this continues down when the price is increasing on lower volume, this is a warning sign.